siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 url: /afflib-tools-a-comprehensive-guide-for-kali-linux-users/
 ---

   When conducting digital forensics or incident response, acquiring, storing, and analyzing disk images is a crucial task.
-One of the most commonly used formats for these disk images is the <strong>Advanced Forensic Format (AFF)</strong>.
-The AFF format is designed specifically for the forensic community, providing a reliable way to capture and store evidence. <strong>AFFLIB-Tools</strong>, a suite of utilities, comes bundled with Kali Linux, offering powerful functionality for working with AFF files.
+One of the most commonly used formats for these disk images is the ***Advanced Forensic Format (AFF)*** .
+The AFF format is designed specifically for the forensic community, providing a reliable way to capture and store evidence. ***AFFLIB-Tools*** , a suite of utilities, comes bundled with Kali Linux, offering powerful functionality for working with AFF files.

   In this blog post, we’ll dive deep into <a href="https://github.com/sshock/AFFLIBv3" target="_blank" rel="noopener" title="">AFFLIB</a> tools, their role in digital forensics, how to use them in Kali Linux, and their core features.
 By the end of this post, you will have a solid understanding of AFFLIB tools and how to leverage them for forensic analysis and disk image handling.